 Good closet lighting is too useful to be ignored.
 A lot of closets either don't have a light or are illuminated by an exposed incandescent bulb screwed into a surface-mounted fixture and operated with a pull-chain.
 The first situation is inconvenient, but the second is dangerous.
 Closets tend to be filled with clothing and other flammable materials, and incandescent bulbs—including halogen lights—get very hot.
 Energy-efficient compact fluorescent lights can get closer to stored items without creating a fire hazard, and they use considerably less energy than standard incandescent and halogen bulbs.

-Building codes closely regulate lighting in closets, but many older homes fail to meet these minimal standards.
+Building codes closely regulate lighting in closets, but many older homes fail to meet these minimum standards.
 Standard incandescent bulbs are the major culprit, especially when they are exposed.
 Recessed and surface-mounted incandescent light fixtures in a closet must be fully enclosed within a fixture housing with a cover.
 They may not be partially enclosed.
 If you can't find a glass globe or some other type of cover for your closet light, install a new fixture.

 A recessed fixture with an incandescent or LED bulb must be at least 6 inches from all closet storage areas.
 Surface-mounted fixtures with incandescent or LED bulbs must be at least 12 inches from storage areas.
 Surface-mounted fixtures with compact fluorescent (CFL) bulbs must be at least 6 inches from storage areas.